 PlayStream offers the following features to developers:

-- An event pipeline - Which unifies the entire data flow from your game into a single data stream.
-The PlayFab Game Services will automatically insert events into PlayStream, and you can add custom events from your using our new WriteEvent API client and server methods.
+- An event pipeline - That unifies the entire data flow from your game into a single data stream.
+The PlayFab Game Services will automatically insert events into PlayStream, and you can add custom events using our new WriteEvent API client and server methods.
 Our Marketplace Add-ons will also generate events automatically.
 Events are managed as JSON data.

-- A real-time rules engine - Which can evaluate complex rules in response to incoming events through PlayStream, and trigger a variety of actions, including CloudScript.
+- A real time rules engine - That can evaluate complex rules in response to incoming events through PlayStream, and trigger a variety of actions, including CloudScript.

-- A real-time segmentation system - Which can group players into segments based on a variety of player properties.
-Segments are calculated in real-time and always up-to-date.
+- A real time segmentation system - That can group players into segments based on a variety of player properties.
+Segments are calculated in real time and are always up-to-date.
 Actions may be triggered automatically as players enter or exit segments.

-- A real-time visualization of event data - Which includes a real-time event debugger.
+- A real time visualization of event data - That includes a real-time event debugger.